 The intelligent and well-lettered king spent his free time reading the Holy Scriptures and studying the sciences.
 He even carried his books with him to war, soliciting the help of donkeys and camels to transport his library.
 When he was tired of reading, King David had others read to him, while he listened attentively.
 One of the king’s biographers recalls, “Each time David finished reading the Epistles, he put a mark on the last page.
 At the end of one year, we counted that he had read them twenty-four times.”
 King David was also an exemplary writer.
 His “Hymns of Repentance” are equal in merit to the works of the greatest writers of the Church.

 King David completed his will in 1125, and in the same year he abdicated and designated his son Demetre to be his successor.
-He entrusted his son with a sword, blessed his future, and wished him many years in good health and service to the Lord.
+He entrusted his son with a sword, blessed his future, and wished him many years of good health and service to the Almighty Father.
 The king reposed peacefully at the age of fifty-three.